A NEW KIND OF WRITERS CONFERENCE

 We meet in June in Midtown, where our writers conference takes place.
 Major Workshops are held in Fiction, Nonfiction and Poetry.
 Many writers find the Major Workshops to be the centerpiece of our on-site schedule.

-We host five Major Workshops in all, and they meet at either Library Hotel or The Bryant Park Hotel in their gorgeous penthouse lofts.
+This year, we are hosting eight Major Workshops in all, and they meet at either Library Hotel or The Bryant Park Hotel in their gorgeous penthouse lofts.
 These Major Workshops are given in the morning and are three hours long.
-Major Workshop leaders for the 2016 program were Meghan Daum, Tim Seibles, Dolen Perkins-Valdez, Scott Wolven, Roger Bonair-Agard and Shanna McNair.
 We cap each Major Workshop at 13 students.
-Prose writers submit the first 5000 words of their target manuscript to the Major Workshop and poetry writers submit the first 15 pages of poems (up to 15 poems, 15 pages max) to their Major Workshop.
+We recommend that prose writers submit the first 5000 words of their target manuscript to the Major Workshop and poetry writers submit the first 15 pages of poems of their manuscript (up to 15 poems, 15 pages max) to their Major Workshop.
 The first pages of any manuscript are very important, and this is why we focus quite a bit on those pages.
-Those first pages will be read and critiqued by the Major Workshop leader and by peers in workshop.
+Those first pages are ideally read and critiqued by the Major Workshop leader and by peers in workshop.
+If a prose writer wants to submit a different 5000 pages, or a poet wishes to submit a different 15 pages, that's fine.
+Each writer can choose.
+The only hard and fast rule is that writers submit in the genre of their Major Workshop.

 We also host short workshops, or "Genre Labs" on site.
 The Genre Labs are given in the afternoon at The Bryant Park Hotel.
 Writers do not need to prepare any work beforehand for the Genre Labs.
 Each writer generally attends the Genre Lab in their Major Workshop genre, but writers can choose to study a different genre.
 For example, a writer attending a Major Workshop in poetry can elect to take a Genre Lab in nonfiction.